 A Wiki is a web page (or set of web pages) that class members can create together, working directly in the browser without needing to know HTML.
 A Moodle Wiki starts with one front page.
 Any contributor can add additional pages to the wiki by simply creating a link to a page that does not exist yet.
 In Moodle, Wikis can be a powerful tool for collaborative work.

 A Workshop is a peer assessment activity with many options.
 Students submit their work via an on line text tool and attachments.
 There are two grades for a student: their own work and their peer assessments of other students' work.

 See Workshop module (on Moodle.org)

 Quizzes in Moodle are used to evaluate student understanding of material.
-Moodle quizzes are comprised of a Quiz? activity that contains one or more questions from your course's Question bank.
-The Quiz activity lets you administer a wide range of question-types within a specific layout and order, provide different kinds of feedback based on how a student performed on the quiz, and control the ways that students can access the quiz.
+Moodle quizzes are comprised of a Quiz activity that contains one or more questions from your course's Question bank.
+The Quiz activity lets you administer a wide range of question-types within a specific layout and order, provide different kinds of feedback based on how a student performed on the quiz, and control how students access the quiz.

 The Questionnaire activity allows you to survey your students using a wide range of question types.
-For example, you can collect informal/ungraded student feedback on your course or on a particular topic.
+For example, you can collect student feedback on your course or on a particular topic.
 In a Questionnaire, individual answers cannot be graded, but you can award a grade for the entire activity.